You know what infuriates me? - having someone look me in the eye and tell me to relax. Makes me see red instantly!

-When riding a motorcycle however, that is what has to happen before anything else.
+When riding a motorcycle however that is what has to happen before anything else.
 You need to be able to relax your upper body, and recognize when tension returns.
-The biggest issue I see in most riders is what I refer to as stiff-arming the bike, locking the elbows and gripping the bars tightly.
+The biggest issue I see in riders is what I refer to as stiff-arming the bike, locking the elbows and gripping the bars tightly.
 You have instantly created a new spring in the suspension system, one that goes all the way to the contact patch of the front tire against the pavement.
 Think about that.
-Here the front tire is rolling along, attempting to create 100% traction by reacting to the road surface and you are forcing it to go in the direction your locked arms are creating.
+Here the front tire is rolling along, attempting to create 100% traction by reacting to the road surface and you are forcing it to go in the direction your locked arms have decreed.

-Locking your arms forces the tire to go where you are aiming it, absorbing valuable traction that may make the difference in getting through a tough spot.
+Locking your arms forces the tire to go where you are aiming it absorbing valuable traction that may make the difference in getting through a tough spot.

 The bike really wants to succeed in its role of successfully completing a turn or stopping action.
 It was designed to do this and assuming that your contradictory, self-taught habits are more effective can lead to predictable consequences.
-Relaxing your upper body, relaxing your arms, watching for signs of tension such as sore hands, stiff arms, an aching neck as well as keeping your mind going at all times will open up a new horizon of bike control which will keep you grinning all day inside of that helmet.
+Relaxing your upper body, relaxing your arms, watching for signs of tension such as sore hands, stiff arms, an aching neck as well as keeping your mind going at all times will open up a new horizon of bike control which will now keep you grinning all day inside of that helmet.